mrgranero/OneWeb/STYLEGUIDE.md

 	// Are like this.
 They are stripped on compile.

-## CSS rules are sorted alphabetically (that's teh intention at least!).
+## CSS rules are sorted alphabetically (that's the intention at least!).

 This will aid quick error finding (notice the 2 left declarations).